You know what continues to upset me in education?

 Labeling Ourselves As Learners (Jungle Tigers) From An Early Age

-When I hear my two kids, or the kids I teach, or the adults I work with say, “I’m not good at _____” – what I’m really hearing is that they have a personal limited belief about their skills in this area.
+When I hear my two kids, or the kids I teach, or the adults I work with say, “I’m not good at _____” – what I’m really hearing is that they have a certain belief about their skills in this area.
+This belief is shaped in many different ways and due to all kinds of reasons outside our control.

 Trevor’s story is one that speaks to this.
 He did not become that Duke University basketball player, but he was a much better basketball player and more skilled by putting in the time, work ethic, and commitment to improving that skill.